 - Be aware of fake e-mails and phishing e-mails that claim to be a company, such as your bank, requesting any personal information or login information.

-- If you're a victim of a stolen computer, read through the steps on what to do if a computer or laptop was stolen or lost.
+- If you're a victim of a stolen computer, see: What can I do if my computer or laptop was lost or stolen?

-- When entering answers to the secret question or forgot password question, don't enter something that can be found online.
+- When entering answers to the secret question or forgot password question, don't enter something found online.
 For example, a common security question is, "What is your pet's name?" because a stranger might not know the answer.
-However, if on your Facebook wall you're constantly talking about your dog Fluffy, an attacker could use this information to guess the answer and break into your account.
+However, if you're constantly talking about your dog Fluffy on Facebook, an attacker could use this information to guess the answer and break into your account.

 What should I do if I'm a victim of identity theft?